impostorsguides/impostorsguides.github.io/index.md

 I'm a journeyman engineer myself, and I may have gotten some things wrong in these posts.
 If you spot an error and want to help fix it, feel free to reach out [here](https://twitter.com/impostorsguides) (for now).
 You can also use the same link to reach out with general questions or comments.

-# Why the focus on Ruby and Rubyists?
-Are you saying Rubyists are impostors?
+## Why the focus on Ruby and Rubyists?

-*Absolutely not*.
 I mostly work with Ruby in my day job.
 I got my start in Ruby, at a bootcamp (RIP Dev Bootcamp <3).
 I love the Ruby community and its MINASWAN ethos.
-I'm not implying anything about Rubyists or their skill level.

-Simply put, Ruby is the language I love and choose to work in.

-# What prior knowledge do you need to follow this?
+## What prior knowledge do you need to follow this?

  - You need to know how to use `git`.
 If you don't yet know this crucial tool, a good free resource is [the "Pro Git" book](https://git-scm.com/book/en/v2), a free, comprehensive book available entirely online.
  - You need very basic knowledge of how to navigate in a terminal.
 You should be familiar with `cd`, `ls`, `pwd`, and similarly elementary commands.
  - You need some basic programming knowledge, such as familiarity with if-blocks, case statements, what variables are, etc.

-# This Site's Principles
+## This Site's Principles

  - The best way to learn something is to teach it.
  - If you can't explain something in simple terms, you don't understand it well enough.